Six ways to run a listening session

 - Formats of stories (e.g. 4-minute features, interviews, newscast spots)

 - A big, all-hands-on-deck story in your newsroom (e.g. disaster, scandal, election)

 - Experiments or pilots (new subjects or formats your newsroom is trying out)

 Use the conversation time about each story to extract broad lessons.
 You might even consider holding the conversation until after you’ve listened to all the chosen pieces.
 This way, participants can critique what worked and what didn’t from a perspective that’s larger than any one story.

 Downside: Focusing on a theme sometimes makes it harder to simply discuss the quality of the work.

-Listening session #6: Story dissection
+Listening session #6: Dissecting a story

 You don’t always have to play entire stories during a listening session.
 In fact, you can break the piece into its parts and find new, helpful ways to discuss what worked and what didn’t.
 Here are two ways to do that:

 - Stop each story you play at a pre-ordained time, perhaps two minutes in.
 Then ask participants about their level of engagement and interest.
 What makes them want to keep listening (or stop)?
 Do they care?
 Do they understand what the story is about?
 What do they expect to happen by the end of the story?
 This is a great way to talk about momentum, expectation-setting and structure in stories. (h/t NPR’s Nell Greenfieldboyce)

 - Extract all the narration from the story and play only the “tape.”
 Is the story’s sound compelling and relevant?
 Does the order in which it appears make sense?
 Can you get a clear sense of what the story is about?
 Obviously, a session like this will pretty quickly demonstrate the quality of a story’s sound and whether or not it is used well.